arunk2493/VisualTesting/index.md

   So from the above scenario it's clear that we can able to visually compare the UI of an application with stable and current builds by capturing the screenshots and verifying with the DOM content.

   _Here stable and current build refers to UAT and Dev environment respectively._

+  This blog is purely based upon my learnings, if anything needs to be added, always open to accept feedbacks.

+  Will try post some code based blog with Applitools and Chromatic in my future posts.

+  ## Learn..Educate..and Shine!!